RedisLabs/redislabs-docs/content/rs/administering/database-operations/eviction-policy.md

 `volatile-lru` is the default eviction policy for databases, with the exception of Active-Active databases.
 The default for [Active-Active databases]({{< relref "/rs/administering/designing-production/active-active.md" >}}) is `noeviction`.

+### Eviction for Active-Active Redis databases
+Since Active-Active eviction needs to get propagated to all participant clusters, its eviction mechanism kicks in earlier than in a regular Redis database.
+The eviction on Active-Active databases starts to evict keys once the memory has reached 80% of maxmemory.
+In case the used memory continues to rise although keys are being evicted, the eviction mechanism will get more aggressive to prevent getting to Out-Of-Memory.
+Note that in case of network issues between Active-Active instances, keys will still get evicted, but memory can get freed only when all instances get synchronized about it.
+That means that in cases where there is no communication between participant clusters, eviction can end by all keys getting evicted and instance has reached Out-Of-Memory state.

 ### Eviction for modules

 When using Redis modules, review the the documentation for each Redis module to see how it uses eviction.